datacorgi01/Portfolio/README.md

 # Portfolio

+## FacialRecognition.ipynb
+The point of this small exercise was to familiarize myself with how to do facial recoginition in Python.
+Throughout the below notebook, I built a face recognition system with the help of the face recognition library from the dlib package.

 ## Predicting Earthquake Damage.ipynb
 I used Support Vector Machine (SVM), Random Forest, and k-Nearest Neighbors (kNN) models to predict building damage ratings from the 2015 Gorkha earthquake.
 This major earthquake was near the Gorkha district of Gandaki Pradesh, Nepal that reached a magnitude of 7.6 and impacted almost one-third of the population.
 Overall, the SVM model performed the best as a whole.
 The random forest model was better than kNN in terms of accuracy, but not in terms of precision. kNN seemed to have a lot more mis-classifications of damage grade than my random forest model did when I looked at the confusion matrices.